akashgade07/Data_Science_Projects/README.md

 * [Traffic Sign Recognition](https://github.com/akashsuryakantgade/Data_Science_Projects/tree/main/Traffic%20Sign%20Recognition)

 ## Feedback and Contact
-I welcome any feedback, suggestions or questions you may have about the projects or the repository.
-Feel free to reach out to me via email at akashgade.datascience@gmail.com
+Your feedback, suggestions, and questions are highly valued!
+Feel free to reach out to me at akashgade.datascience@gmail.com for any inquiries related to my projects or the repository.

 Enjoy exploring my data science projects!